reactjs/react.dev/src/content/reference/react/useState.md

 }
 ```

 Say you want to show whether the counter has *increased or decreased* since the last change.
 The `count` prop doesn't tell you this -- you need to keep track of its previous value.
-Add the `prevCount` state variable to track it.
-Add another state variable called `trend` to hold whether the count has increased or decreased.
+Add the `prevCount` State variable to track it.
+Add another State variable called `trend` to hold whether the count has increased or decreased.
 Compare `prevCount` with `count`, and if they're not equal, update both `prevCount` and `trend`.
 Now you can show both the current count prop and *how it has changed since the last render*.

 <Sandpack>